anomaly/prestans-docs/source/index.rst

 Reporting Issues
 ^^^^^^^^^^^^^^^^

-We prefer the use of our `Issue Tracker <https://code.google.com/p/prestans/issues/list>`_ on Google Code, to triage feature requests, bug reports.
+We prefer the use of our `Issue Tracker <https://github.com/prestans/prestans/issues>`_ on Github, to triage feature requests, bug reports.
+Code patches are very welcome.

 Before you lodge a lodge a ticket: